justjam2013/homebridge-virtual-accessories/README.md

 Details are available [this ticket](https://github.com/justjam2013/homebridge-virtual-accessories/issues/632).

-A [ticket](https://github.com/npm/cli/issues/8713) has been opened with Node regarding this bug.
+A [ticket](https://github.com/npm/cli/issues/8713) has been opened with `npm` regarding this bug.
 At the moment, the recommendation is not to update to Node 24.

 ## <!-- Thin separator line -->